-The Colour of the light is not as important to plants, but some growers prefer to have a light with a cooler color temperature (higher Kelvin rating) so they can see what's going on in their grow area better.
+The Colour of the light is also important to some plants.
+Some growers prefer to have a light with a cooler color temperature (higher Kelvin rating) so they can see what's going on in their grow area better.
 It is better reading the post "Do Grow Light Colors Matter?
 The Surprising Science of Plant Lighting"

 The majority of grow lights give full-spectrum light.
 Plants utilize the vast majority of the blue ("cool") and red ("warm") spectrum's radiation.
 Blue light promotes vegetative development (foliage and roots), while red light promotes flower and fruit production.

 What Are the Types of Grow Lights Available in the Market?